Rice Global - Paris Summer Program 2025

 Image Alt Text

-ARCHI & CEVE Architectural Structures: Art, Form, Resiliency, and Sustainability
+ARCH 238 & CEVE 238 Architectural Structures: Art, Form, Resiliency, and Sustainability

 Introducing the principles of civil and architectural design, this course combines engineering and architectural perspectives to explore sustainable structures, material behavior, and ecological design through lectures, hands-on experiments, and field trips.